hipay/hipay-docs/platform-hipay-omnichannel/overview/1-intro.md

 ### Installation

 You have to use [CocoaPods](https://cocoapods.org/) to install the HiPay Omnichannel SDK for iOS.
+CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.

 Add this line to your project's `Podfile`:

 	pod 'HiPayOmnichannelConcertV3'

-Then, run the following command in the same directory as your `Podfile`:
+Then, run the following command in the same directory as your `Podfile`.

 	pod install

-This will install the **.framework** file in your project
+Open the Xcode workspace instead of the project file.

 ### Initialization